bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

         * Can navigate through keys

 # Technical TODO:
-* Popup
-    * Have navigation buttons.
-        * Button positioning.
-        * Home button has correct svg.
-* Navigation for page.
-    * Have navigation buttons.
+* Have PitchNav own pitch navigation completely.
+    * Bonus: Give button active UI on keyDown.
+    * Bonus: Turn access on with keyDown, off with escape or click.
+        * Access letters show with access on
+        * Access letter and tooltips show based on same device width rules.
-        * Button positioning.
+* Pages
     * Have button to return to album.
-* Buttons have correct tooltip text.
-* Ensure that focus is always on pitch page.
-* Same behaviour as album page.
-    * Turn on access if key pressed.
-    * Turn off access if esc pressed or anywhere clicked.
-    * Access letter shows if access on.
-    * Access letter and tooltips show based on same device width rules.
+        * Button has own name.
+        * Button has drama mask icon.
-* Have PitchNav component
+* Illustrator
+    * Home button

 * Add pitch segment pages to URL.
 * Why do styles show for admin pages in build?